-The new Executive Assessment or EA exam is a GMAT-like exam developed by the Graduate Management Admission Council (GMAC, the same organization that develops the GMAT).
+The new Executive Assessment or EA exam is a GMAT-like exam developed by the Graduate Management Admission Council (GMAC).
+GMAC is the same organization that develops the GMAT).
 The EA exam consists of 40 questions and is, in essence, a short version of the GMAT.
-The EA exam is for experienced business professionals who are applying to an Executive Master of Business Administration (EMBA) program.
+The EA exam is designed to help business school admissions committees assess the general readiness and critical thinking skills of experienced business professionals who are applying to an Executive Master of Business Administration (EMBA) program.

 An online Executive Assessment tutor from MyGuru would leverage official EA test prep materials from GMAC.com.
 He or she would help you build a customized study plan, complete with assigned practice problems, practice tests at regular intervals, and obviously customized review of key concepts and test-taking strategies.